Board and Batten what you might not know.

 Take time to consider if this style will suit your design as inappropriately using board and batten as timber weatherboards on some architectural styles that historically would never have used it can leave you with a odd looking home.
 This is an informal profile for weatherboards which can easily make a historic old house look like a misfit.
 Also, remember that board and batten became timber weatherboards because of how they are used—today you can buy board-and-batten timber weatherboards and even products like shutters.

-Contemporary Board and Batten Redwood
+Redwood Board and Batten